 Listen to Muzammal’s interview on Radio Tahrir in the USA, about the origin of Wisdom In Nature, and more..

 Shumaisa completed the Building Sustainable Communities Permaculture Design Course at Brighton Permaculture Trust, with teachers Bryn Thomas and Hedvig Murray.
-She is also a member of the Permaculture Association’s Research Advisory Board, has studied food sovereignty and community food initiatives in London for her PhD, and taught undergraduate students about environment and inequality at the University of Michigan School of Natural Resources and Environment.
+She is also a member of the Permaculture Association’s Research Advisory Board, has studied food sovereignty and community food initiatives in London for her PhD, and taught undergraduate students about environment and inequality at the University of Michigan School of Natural Resources and Environment and on sustainable food systems at the University of Brighton.

 Shumaisa grew up in the New Jersey and during her childhood went on trips to national parks and local farms, and every few years went to Pakistan.
 These experiences instilled in her an appreciation of the wider world and planted the seeds for her interests in ecology, social justice and human rights.